sclolus/Turbofish/README.md

 ## You can test that kernel only on a linux machine

-## For assembly parts, you need a 'nasm' installation: (for asm parts)
+## For assembly parts, you need a 'nasm' installation (for asm parts)
 debian: sudo apt-get install nasm
 archLinux: sudo pacman -S nasm